yitaozh/yitaozh.github.io/source/_posts/Miscellaneous.md

 ## DDIA progress

-Un bundling Databases, page 499.
+Aiming for Correctness, page 515.

 ## The problems not solved